iturdikulov/notes/NixOS.md

 # NixOS

-> NixOS is a [[Linux]] distribution based on the Nix package manager and build
+> NixOS is a [[GNU_Linux]] distribution based on the Nix package manager and
-> system.
-It supports reproducible and declarative system-wide configuration
+> build system.
+It supports reproducible and declarative system-wide
-> management as well as atomic upgrades and rollbacks, although it can
+> configuration management as well as atomic upgrades and rollbacks, although it
-> additionally support imperative package and user management.
+> can additionally support imperative package and user management.
 In NixOS, all
 > components of the distribution — including the kernel, installed packages and
 > system configuration files — are built by Nix from pure functions called Nix
 > expressions.\